sourcefrog/conserve/CONTRIBUTING.md

 New features that depend on new archive fields should be tested against old archive snapshots to ensure they are handled gracefully.

+## Git hooks

+A git pre-commit hook is provided in the `githooks` directory of the repo.
+Git doesn't activate hooks by default for good security reasons.

+You can optionally install it so that git will check the tests pass before committing, by

+    cp githooks/pre-commit .git/hooks/

+(There's no Windows equivalent yet, but it could be ported.)